arovillard/styled-grid-responsive/README.md

 # styled-grid-responsive
-Everything needed to make your Styled Component React Application responsive
+Everything needed to make your Styled Components React Application responsive.
+The first utility is a helper to be used inside your styled components to write media query calls.
+The second tool is a responsive, fluid, deeply nestable, (non-flexbox) grid system component.

 # Installation:
 `npm install styled-grid-responsive`